Power Automate US Government

 Here are the steps that you must take to sign in with the Power Automate mobile client.

 - On the sign-in page, select (a wifi icon with a gear sign) in the upper-right corner.

 - On the sign-in page, select Sign in.

 The mobile application will now use the US Government Cloud.

 Power Automate US Government and Azure Services

 The Power Automate US Government services are deployed to Microsoft Azure Government.
-Azure Active Directory (Azure AD) is not part of the Power Automate US Government accreditation boundary, but takes a reliance on a customer’s Azure AD tenant for customer tenant and identity functions, including authentication, federated authentication, and licensing.
+Microsoft Entra is not part of the Power Automate US Government accreditation boundary, but takes a reliance on a customer’s Microsoft Entra ID tenant for customer tenant and identity functions, including authentication, federated authentication, and licensing.